 A conversation with the person who hurt us

 If we want to mend the relationship, this conversation is a necessity.
 Such a conversation is difficult, sometimes it ends in an argument.
 But any couples therapist knows it’s a bad sign when a couple never fights.
-Usually, never arguing means that one of the two partners completely effaces themselves, something that will take its revenge sooner or later.
-Even when the couple stays together, one does not experience the happiness of the deep intimacy between two people who are fundamentally different.
+Usually, never arguing means that one of the two partners completely effaces themselves.
+This behavior will take its revenge sooner or later.
+Even when the couple stays together, they do not experience deep intimacy.
+Happiness does not arise between two fundamentally different people.
 Recognize that, struggle with it and learn to love being different again and again.

 Even when the relationship is less important, but we want to change something about the situation, a conversation is necessary.